 Body piercings can safely be termed as one of the oldest forms of cosmetic expression known to man.
 Thousand years ago our ancestors used to practice it for various motives.
 Today it’s a personal and fashion statement for each individual.
-However, the piercing sometimes become infected and suffers trauma or accident.
+However, the piercing sometimes becomes infected and suffers trauma or accident.
 Hence, causing a scar to form as the wound heals.
-Scars are vivid marks that are colored and felt differently than the surrounding skin, which makes them pretty obvious to the eye and also aesthetically unappealing.
+Scars are vivid marks that are colored and felt different than the surrounding skin, which makes them pretty obvious to the eye and also aesthetically unappealing.

 Belly piercing scars are quite common after facial piercing scars.
 People would rather have them removed as soon as possible.
-Other complications that come with body piercing are the formation of abnormal scars that are unique to a person’s immune system, genetic factors and conditions of piercing.
-In order to remove belly piercing scar, patients can undergo a variety of treatments that vary in intensity but produce successful results.
+Other complications that come with body piercing are the formation of abnormal scars that are unique to a person’s immune system, genetic factors, and conditions of piercing.
+In order to remove belly piercing scars, patients can undergo a variety of treatments that vary in intensity but produce successful results.

 Types of Scars

 Before getting your scar treated, you should be familiar with the types of scars.
 Scars are a normal reaction given by your body to a physical injury and can occur in varying sizes and shapes.
 People will ignore scars that are small, and not in an area exposed to view.
-But scars resulting from burns, accidents, surgery, piercings and acne always remain and do not go away without proper treatment.
+But scars resulting from burns, accidents, surgery, piercings, and acne always remain and do not go away without proper treatment.
 Hence, it becomes important to understand the various types of scarring to know which treatment can fix them effectively.

 - Contracture scars: Such scars are a characteristic of burn scars or areas where tissue has been removed from the body.
 Such scars are smooth, shiny pink in appearance causing puckering (stretching) of the skin, making the skin contract in that area.
 Such scars affect muscular and nervous tissues as well.

-- Hypertrophic scars: These scars are also raised and reddish brown in appearance, but unlike keloids they do not exceed the region of the wound but are still unappealing.
+- Hypertrophic scars: These scars are also raised and reddish-brown in appearance, but unlike keloids, they do not exceed the region of the wound but are still unappealing.

 - Acne Scars: Acne scars are a result of acne and bacteria and these scars can vary from protruding bumps to depressions in the skin.
 Just like piercing scars caused from infection, these scars vary in shape and size making their treatment unique.
 They can be determined only by visiting a dermatologist.